Professor of Law and Chancellor’s Fellow

 Brian Soucek is a graduate of Boston College (B.A., Philosophy and Economics); Columbia University (Ph.D., Philosophy), where he was awarded the Core Preceptor Prize for his teaching; and Yale Law School (J.D.), where he was Comments Editor for the Yale Law Journal, a Coker Fellow in Procedure and won the Munson Prize for his work in the school’s immigration clinic.
 Prior to law school, Soucek taught for three years in the Humanities Collegiate Division and Philosophy Department at the University of Chicago, where he was Collegiate Assistant Professor and Co-Chair of the Society of Fellows in the Liberal Arts.
 After law school, he clerked for the late Mark R. Kravitz, United States District Judge for the District of Connecticut, and the Hon.
 Guido Calabresi of the Second Circuit Court of Appeals.

-In 2020-21, Professor Soucek will serve as Chair of the University of California’s system-wide Committee on Academic Freedom; a Fellow with UC’s National Center for Free Speech and Civic Engagement and a Trustee of the American Society for Aesthetics.
+Professor Soucek has recently served as Chair of the University of California’s system-wide Committee on Academic Freedom, been a Fellow with UC’s National Center for Free Speech and Civic Engagement, and led the Association of American Law Schools’ Section on Law and the Humanities.
+He is currently a Trustee of the American Society for Aesthetics.

 - Clerk for Hon.
 Guido Calabresi, U.S. Court of Appeals for the Second Circuit, 2012-2013